bdurand/support_table_cache/README.md

   end
 ```

 You can disable the cache within a block either globally or only for a specific class.
 If the cache is disabled, then all queries will pass through to the database.
-You can also disable it globally which you may want to do in test mode if the cache interferes with your tests.

 ```ruby
 # Disable the cache globally